danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 I will go step by step in the process of indexing a table to improve query performance.
 For this scenario, we will focus on reducing the number of pages read by the query as the criteria for success.

-> We will see some basic options to solve some common issues, however, when defining the indexes on a table you msut not considered queries one by one but all queries that use the table, to avoid duplicated or redundant indexes
+> We will see some basic options to solve some common issues, however, when defining the indexes on a table you must not considered queries one by one but all queries that use the table, to avoid duplicated or redundant indexes.

 ## 1. Setting up the environment